tttapa/Control-Surface/doxygen/pages/FAQ.md

 If you do need SysEx support but still want to save some memory, you can try decreasing the @ref SYSEX_BUFFER_SIZE.

+If you don't need support for multiple MIDI interfaces, you can set `DISABLE_PIPES` to `1`.
+This disables support for MIDI pipe routing, and causes Control Surface to use the default interface only.

+If you're not using the `Control_Surface` instance, you can save memory by setting `CS_TRUE_CONTROL_SURFACE_INSTANCE` to `0`.
+This replaces `Control_Surface` by a macro that expands to a function call, rather than defining `Control_Surface` as a global variable.
+This allows the optimizer and the linker to optimize out parts of the library more effectively, but may reduce the quality of code completion.
+It does not affect the behavior of the library.

 ## Why do I get a compiler error when using the note F? {#faq-midi-note-f}

 The Arduino core defines a global preprocessor macro `F(...)` which places